prototypen/protoo/docs/setup-for-development.markdown

 ## Run the server

+*Make sure you have mongoDB up and running.
+TODO: Automate soon.*

 Start the server unsing ```npm start``` or ```node server```.
 Now you can visit [localhost:3000](http://localhost:3000).

 ## Run the tests

+*Make sure you have mongoDB up and running.
+TODO: Automate soon.*

 Use ```npm test``` to run [jasmine-node](https://github.com/mhevery/jasmine-node) with some predefined options once to see if everything is fine.